LinuxMainframe/Speculate/README.md

 2. **SIESTA Wrapper Development** (Weeks 29-32)
    - Develop a Python wrapper to handle SIESTA input/output workflows.
-   - Ensure compatibility with existing Speculate modules for seamless integration.
+   - Ensure compatibility with existing SpeculateQM modules for seamless integration.

 3. **Testing and Validation** (Weeks 33-36)
-   - Validate Speculate’s functionality with sample data from literature.
+   - Validate SpeculateQM’s functionality with sample data from literature.
    - Perform rigorous testing to ensure reproducibility of results.

 ---